After School Activities For Kids

 - Use critical thinking

 - Develop the necessary patience to stick with a problem

-Your young Einstein will enjoy:
+Your young Einstein might enjoy:

 - Coding classes